edalorzo/reactive-learning/README.md

 racecar
 ```

-This is, perhaps, one of the key characterstics of CPS, the power to go from synchronous to asynchrnous without having to make any changes in the code.
+This is, perhaps, one of the key characteristics of CPS, the power to go from synchronous to asynchronous without having to make any changes in the code.

 So, the key tenets for me, so far, are: